AsahiroKenpachi/avsd_iiitdm_7nm_dac_finfet/README.md

 |0.3	|0.174262	|0.114592	|0	|0.125738	|0.114592|   0.1449210  |
 |0.1	|0.054017	|0.269231	|0	|0.045983	|0.269231|   0.04446130 |

 The Above values are the noise margin when VOH is varied.
+Based on our simulation we can say that the CMOS Inverter has lesser deviation from ideal case than our FinFet Inverter.

 </p>